Skip to content ↓

 • which has a significant monetary value or could be viewed as excessive (for gifts a nominal value of £5 has been included in the Code of Conduct.

-1. The Trust’s Code of Conduct and the Gifts and Hospitality Policy deals in more detail with receipt of gifts or hospitality by staff or Board Members or governors.
+1. The Trust’s Code of Conduct and the Gifts and Hospitality Policy deals in more detail with receipt of gifts or hospitality by staff, CCMs or Board Members.

 1. Some charitable support and donations are appropriate, but budget holders should obtain the approval of a Director, while Board approval should be obtained for larger payments.
 There must be no intent to obtain personal or business advantage as a result of any donation, nor there any possible reasonable interpretation which would lead to this conclusion